Logiqx/python-bs4/README.md

+# python-bs4

-Official Python image with Beautiful Soup 4 and lxml installed.
+Official Python image with Beautiful Soup 4 and lxml installed for Alpine Linux.

 The pip installation of lxml requires g++ and the development libraries libxml2-dev + libxslt-dev.
 After the pip installation all of the build dependencies are removed from the image, leaving just the run-time libraries libxml2 and libxslt.
 The result is a lightweight image of Python and Beautiful Soup 4.